-The AD9753 produces two complementary current outputs, $I{OUTA}$ and $I{OUTB}$ , that may be configured for single-ended or differential operation. $I{OUTA}$ and $I{OUTB}$ can be converted into complementary single-ended voltage outputs, $V{OUTA}$ and $V{OUTB}$ , via a load resistor, $R{LOAD}$ , as described by Equations 5 through 8 in the DAC Transfer Function section.
-The differential voltage, $V{DIFF}$ , existing between $V{OUTA}$ and $V{OUTB}$ , can also be converted to a single-ended voltage via a transformer or differential amplifier configuration.
-The ac performance of the AD9753 is optimum and specified using a differential transformer-coupled output in which the voltage swing at $I{OUTA}$ and $I{OUTB}$ is limited to $\pm 0.5$ V. If a single-ended unipolar output is desirable, $I{OUTA}$ should be selected as the output, with $I{OUTB}$ grounded.
+The AD9755 produces two complementary current outputs, I{OUTA} and I{OUTB} , which may be configured for single-ended or differential operation.
+I{OUTA} and I{OUTB} can be converted into complementary single-ended voltage outputs, V{OUTA} and V{OUTB} , via a load resistor, R{LOAD} , as described by Equations 5 through 8 in the DAC Transfer Function section.
+The differential voltage, V{DIFF} , existing between V{OUTA} and V{OUTB} can also be converted to a single-ended voltage via a transformer or differential amplifier configuration.
+The ac performance of the AD9755 is optimum and specified using a differential transformer coupled output in which the voltage swing at I{OUTA} and I{OUTB} is limited to ± 0.5 V. If a single-ended unipolar output is desirable, I{OUTA} should be selected as the output, with I{OUTB} grounded.

-The distortion and noise performance of the AD9753 can be enhanced when it is configured for differential operation.
-The common-mode error sources of both $I{OUTA}$ and $I{OUTB}$ can be significantly reduced by the common-mode rejection of a transformer or differential amplifier.
+The distortion and noise performance of the AD9755 can be enhanced when it is configured for differential operation.
+The common-mode error sources of both $I{\rm OUTA}$ and $I{\rm OUTB}$ can be significantly reduced by the common-mode rejection of a transformer or differential amplifier.
 These common-mode error sources include even-order distortion products and noise.
 The enhancement in distortion performance becomes more significant as the frequency content of the reconstructed waveform increases.
-This is due to the first order cancellation of various dynamic common-mode distortion mechanisms, digital feedthrough, and noise.
+This is due to the first order cancellation of various dynamic common-mode distortion mechanisms, digital feed-through and noise.

 Performing a differential-to-single-ended conversion via a transformer also provides the ability to deliver twice the reconstructed signal power to the load (i.e., assuming no source termination).
-Since the output currents of $I{OUTA}$ and $I{OUTB}$ are complementary, they become additive when processed differentially.
-A properly selected transformer will allow the AD9753 to provide the required power and voltage levels to different loads.
-Refer to the Applying the AD9753 Output Configurations section for examples of various output configurations.
+Since the output currents of $I{\rm OUTA}$ and $I{\rm OUTB}$ are complementary, they become additive when processed differentially.
+A properly selected transformer will allow the AD9755 to provide the required power and voltage levels to different loads.
+Refer to Applying the AD9755 section for examples of various output configurations.

-The output impedance of $I{OUTA}$ and $I{OUTB}$ is determined by the equivalent parallel combination of the PMOS switches associated with the current sources and is typically 100 k $\Omega$ in parallel with 5 pF.
-It is also slightly dependent on the output voltage (i.e., $V{OUTA}$ and $V{OUTB}$ ) due to the nature of a PMOS device.

-As a result, maintaining $I{OUTA}$ and/or $I{OUTB}$ at a virtual ground via an I-V op amp configuration will result in the optimum dc linearity.
-Note that the INL/DNL specifications for the AD9753 are measured with $I{OUTA}$ and $I{OUTB}$ maintained at virtual ground via an op amp.
+The output impedance of I{OUTA} and I{OUTB} is determined by the equivalent parallel combination of the PMOS switches associated with the current sources and is typically $100~k\Omega$ in parallel with 5 pF.
+It is also slightly dependent on the output voltage (i.e., V{OUTA} and V{OUTB}) due to the nature of a PMOS device.
+As a result, maintaining I{OUTA} and/or I{OUTB} at a virtual ground via an I-V op amp configuration will result in the optimum dc linearity.
+Note that the INL/DNL specifications for the AD9755 are measured with I{OUTA} and I{OUTB} maintained at virtual ground via an op amp.

-$I{OUTA}$ and $I{OUTB}$ also have a negative and positive voltage compliance range that must be adhered to in order to achieve optimum performance.
-The negative output compliance range of -1.0 V is set by the breakdown limits of the CMOS process.
-Operation beyond this maximum limit may result in a breakdown of the output stage and affect the reliability of the AD9753.
+$I{\rm OUTA}$ and $I{\rm OUTB}$ also have a negative and positive voltage compliance range that must be adhered to in order to achieve optimum performance.
+The negative output compliance range of $-1.0~\rm V$ is set by the breakdown limits of the CMOS process.
+Operation beyond this maximum limit may result in a breakdown of the output stage and affect the reliability of the AD9755.